carlosjordao/SnmpSwitch/README.md

 # USE
+  1. use: python3 manage.py migrate
+	* this will connect and create the database tables for you.
+You only need to create beforehand the database.
+  2. after that, add some extra tables, functions and rules to postgres.
+For now, they will add some kind of log upon some alterations.
+Add all necessary parameters to this command: psql -d snmpswitch < SnmpSwitch/snmpswitch-functions.sql

-  * after inserting all switches you want, you should see them on 'Network Status' link
+  3. Go to "Probe" section and try probing each switch you need.
+After inserting all switches you want, you should see them on 'Network Status' link
+	* altough there isn't a interface to bulk insert, you can use scripts with the URL http://<site>/probe/switch/<ip>/<community>

+  * There is an admin interface (provided with django admin) to insert into the database VOIP and other things.
+You should create a superuser to log on.
+The URL is http://<site>/admin
   * you may use crontab or any other type of job manager to call the URL /probe/updatedb, as this will read the database and update all switches stored in there.
   * you should protect the above link, or even the entire application, with a firewall or django auth (the last is not included).
   * Use crontab to run this SQL commands for database maintenance (1x per week):